App-vNext/Polly/README.md

       CancellationToken.None // In this case, CancellationToken.None is passed into the execution, indicating you have no independent cancellation control you wish to add to the cancellation provided by TimeoutPolicy.
 Your own independent CancellationToken can also be passed - see wiki for examples.
       );
 ```

+Timeout policies throw `TimeoutRejectedException` when a timeout occurs.

+For more detail see [Timeout policy documentation](https://github.com/App-vNext/Polly/wiki/Timeout) in the wiki.

 #### Pessimistic timeout